OWASP/wrongsecrets/README.md

 - Star us
 - Share this app with others
 - Of course, we can always use your help [to get more flavors](https://github.com/OWASP/wrongsecrets/issues/37) of "wrongly" configured secrets in to spread awareness!
-We would love to get some help with other cloudproiders, like Alibabaor Tencent cloud for instance.
+We would love to get some help with other cloud providers, like Alibabaor Tencent cloud for instance.
 Do you miss something else than a cloud provider as an example?
 File an issue or create a PR!
 See [our guide on contributing for more details](CONTRIBUTING.md).
 Contributors will be listed in releases, in the "Special thanks & Contributors"-section, and the web-app.

 ## Use OWASP WrongSecrets as a secret detection benchmark